Article 6 of 8 in Series: RV Toilet Clogs

 - Make sure you know what kind of clog you have before you begin trying to clear it: compacted tanks and misreading sensors can share the same symptoms.

-- Fixing a compacted tank will require at least one bottle of Tank Cleaner and possibly much longer than 72 hours for it to work.
+- Fixing a compacted tank will require at least one bottle of Clear-It and possibly much longer than 72 hours for it to work.

 You might have cleared the compacted waste on the bottom of the tank, but what do you do if you have a pyramid plug or a blocked RV toilet line?
 The previous two articles cover how to fix both of these clogs, but if you are concerned with preventing a compacted tank in the future, refer to our next article where we discuss all the habits you need to adopt in order to avoid clogs altogether going forward.